nospam2000/ch341-baudrate-calculation/README.md

 1532620800 which are not clear.

 The NetBSD driver was the best reference I could find (see section links below), I just found it after I created this whole project.
+You should really consider to use their work.

 The hardware has a great flexibility and can do most baud rates with a error smaller than 0.2%.
 Most drivers give an acceptable baud rate for the medium and common baud rates like 38400,